 Gaps in detection and management of postpartum hypertension

 Hypertensive disorders of pregnancy (HDP) complicate approximately 10% of pregnancies nationally.
 About one-third of eclampsia (part of HDP) occurs postpartum with almost half of those presenting about 48 hours after delivery.
 While overall rates of HDP related mortality have declined in the US, it accounts for almost 7% of all maternal deaths.
 And most of these HDP related deaths occur after birth with 41% occurring > 48 hours postpartum.2 Black, American Indian, and Alaska Native (AI/AN) women are 2-3 times more likely to die from pregnancy related causes compared to white women.
 Among both black and AI/AN women, hypertensive disorders of pregnancy account for a significant proportion of maternal deaths.

 Caring for a new baby while recovering from a delivery is a lot of work.
 Between 10% to 40% of women do not attend their postpartum visits which usually take place 2-6 weeks after discharge from the hospital.
 A woman has to contend with a myriad of factors during the postpartum period – including her own physical and emotional well being and care as well as that of her baby.
 Access to care is impeded by multiple factors including transportation, childcare issues and work and family obligations.
 Women with HDP are coping with all these elements in addition to an evolving potentially dangerous medical condition.

 Leverage Technology to Reduce Barriers to Care

 At Twistle we are solving this problem.
-Patient engagement technology is rapidly changing how new mothers experience care after giving birth.
+Patient engagement software is rapidly changing how new mothers experience postpartum care.

 Technology can be a powerful tool to reach women who might otherwise not get integral post-delivery care.
 Digital health can bridge some gaps in care and bring healthcare to the patient.